 Peru's currency is the Nuevo Sol, “New Sun”, commonly called Sol, or Soles in its plural form.
-The conversion rate between soles and US Dollar is about 3 to 1 at the moment of writing (April 2017)
+The conversion rate between soles and US Dollar is about 3,90 (soles) to 1 (dollar) at the moment of writing (August 2022).

 Converting Your Money into Soles